Pin It!

 • Add the dry ingredients.
 In a separate bowl, combine the dry ingredients and then gradually mix them into the batter to form the dough.

 • Scoop the dough into balls.
-Next, use a cookie scoop to portion the Snickerdoodle dough into balls.
+Next, use a cookie scoop to portion the snickerdoodle dough into balls.
 Roll each ball in cinnamon sugar, and then place the cookies onto a lined baking sheet.

 • Chill.
 Pop the cookie dough into the fridge to chill.
 Aim for at least 45 minutes.
 When you’re ready to bake, make sure that you leave about 2 inches between each cookie on the baking sheet.

 • Bake.
-Bake your Snickerdoodles at 350ºF for 10-12 minutes.
+Bake your snickerdoodles at 350ºF for 10-12 minutes.
 For chewy cookies, you’ll want to pull them out while they’re still slightly underbaked.
 Afterward, allow the cookies to cool on the baking sheet for a few minutes before moving them to a wire rack.

 Let’s just say, I’ve made a lot of cookies over the years and I’ve made this recipe so many times!
-Here are some of my pro tips to ensure your Snickerdoodles turn out a success:
+Here are some of my pro tips to ensure your snickerdoodles turn out a success:

 • Measure the ingredients correctly.
 The best way to do this is with a kitchen scale.
 However, if you don’t have one, avoid overmeasuring ingredients like flour by spooning the flour from the bag into a measuring cup, and then leveling off the top with the back of a knife.
 Whatever you do, please don’t scoop the flour straight from the bag with the measuring cup!
 See my post on how to measure flour correctly for more helpful tips.